Desert Machine Knitters

 Adapted from Handknit Pattern : Cecily Beanie from Interweave Press

-Cecily Beanie inspired the chemo ha adaptations
+Cecily Beanie inspired the chemo hat adaptations

 Cecily Beanie conversion to Machine Knitting Pattern